BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/misc/2019-05-17-generating-mandelbrot-fractals.md

 And that's mostly it.
 I have a main thread which kicks everything off and then handles user input and sends to the painter.
 The painter decides the image boundaries based on user input (panning/zooming), and then offloads the drawing of sections of the canvas to the acolytes.

 Hope you enjoyed the post.
 Feedback is appreciated.

+## Updates

+[@lovasoa](https://github.com/lovasoa) was kind enough to contribute several optimisation updates that make smooth mandelbrot worh its name.
+These include but are not limited to:

+- Using Uint8ClampedArray in the Acolytes for setting color values and passing that back instead of the more Canvas objects.
+This also means that with the non-standard OffScreenCanvas not in use the demo actually works on more browsers.
+- Inlining a lot of the Complex math.
+- Introducing a mouse-based scroll.
+- Doing some stuff with flooring numbers using a bitwise OR operator that looks like black magic.

+I'd recommend taking a look at his [PR](https://github.com/ScionOfBytes/smooth-mandelbrot/pull/1) to get a feel for the changes.